 Our advisor has agreed to pay all of our organization and offering expenses on our behalf in connection with our initial public offering (other than selling commissions, dealer manager fees and distribution fees) through May 18, 2018.
 We began reimbursing our advisor for such expenses ratably over the 36 months following May 18, 2018; provided that we will not be obligated to pay any amounts that as a result of such payment would cause the aggregate payments for organization and offering expenses paid by our advisor to exceed 1% of gross offering proceeds as of such payment date.
-For purposes of calculating our NAV, the organization and offering expenses paid by our advisor to exceed 1% of gross offer these expenses.
+For purposes of calculating our NAV, the organization and offering expenses paid by our advisor through May 18, 2018 will not be reflected in our NAV until we reimburse our advisor for these expenses.
 After May 18, 2018, our advisor, in its sole discretion, may pay some or all of the additional organization and offering expenses, we will be obligated to reimburse our advisor subject to the 1% cap described above.
-As of June 30, 2022, our advisor has continued to pay all of our organization and offering expenses on our behalf.
+As of March 31, 2020, our advisor has continued to pay all of our organization and offering expenses on our behalf.
 Under U.S. GAAP, our reimbursement liability pertaining to the organization and offering expenses is recorded as a component of Due to related parties in our consolidated balance sheet.
 For NAV, such expenses are recognized as a reduction in NAV as they are reimbursed.